 Hurricane Lee’s wide field passed over more than a dozen Spotters as it moved north, a testament to the value of maintaining a dense fleet of marine sensing devices in tropical cyclone-prone open ocean areas to collect in situ data.
 Sofar and its collaborators in the National Oceanographic Partnership Program's Hurricane Coastal Impacts project use direct observations like these to validate and improve existing forecast models of hurricane impacts.

-The ground truth Spotter observations complement the observations made by USGS’ network of over 8,000 streamgages and other sensors.
+The ground truth Spotter observations complemented the observations made by USGS’ network of over 8,000 streamgages and other sensors.
 This data informs the USGS’ critical assessments of high-water events and storm surge for coastal communities.

 Below, we show a time series of significant wave height observed by one of the airdropped Spotters, accessed via the USGS Flood Event Viewer.
 This buoy, SPOT-30103D, passed close to the eye wall of Hurricane Idalia and recorded a peak significant wave height of ~7.5m (~24.6ft).
-Check out our Hurricane Idalia update from August 30th to view more ground truth data collected by SPOT-30103D.
+Check out our Hurricane Idalia update from August 30th (below) to view more ground truth data collected by SPOT-30103D.

 Early on the morning of Wednesday, August 30th, a fleet of 10 airdropped Spotters in the Gulf of Mexico made direct observations of extreme conditions near Hurricane Idalia’s eye wall.
 The Spotters — which were deployed on Monday, August 28th, ahead of the storm by U.S. Naval Research Laboratory Scientific Development Squadron VXS-1 — passed through the Category 3 hurricane shortly before it made landfall in northwest Florida’s Big Bend region.